donadonny/Fitting-Room/README.md

 ## An app that assists users with their fashion choices

 This app allows users to upload a photo of an outfit for users to rate by swiping left or right to show their thoughts.
-This way, the user can always go out knowing that they have an amazing outfit that is approved by people who know style.
+This way, the userModel can always go out knowing that they have an amazing outfit that is approved by people who know style.

 ### To do:
  * Put app on Google play